 If you know your prospects will crave blueberry muffins, orange juice and coffee, don't bother with the bacon, beans and brown sauce.

 Be straight to the point with your content, making the buying process simple for your prospects; they will then perceive the process of working with you to be equally as clear-cut and simple.

 #2.
 B2B Marketing is a lot like flirting at a bar

 If you went up to your dream girl or guy at a bar, got down on one knee and asked them to marry you, you’d be more likely to get a slap in the face than a ring on the finger.

 But if you took your time, played it cool, bought them a drink then asked for a dance, your chances of closing the deal will be a lot higher (unless you dance like me, that is).

-While all of that might sound obvious to a natural slick talker like you, most people forget that the same process has to apply to sales and marketing - especially in a world where your perfect prospect now receives more offers to dance then ever before.
+While all of that might sound obvious to a natural slick talker like you, most people forget that the same process has to apply to B2B sales and marketing - especially in a world where your perfect prospect now receives more offers to dance than ever before.

 In a recent LinkedIn survey of B2B buying teams, 81% of people interviewed said that they left when they saw gated content, including landing pages and contact forms.